Zachdehooge/C_CPP-Template/README.md

 2. Edit the `CMakeLists.txt` and `build.sh` file to the applicable variables that you would want to use (Or keep them the same)
 3. `chmod +x build.sh` this command makes the `build.sh` file, executable
 4. Run `./build.sh`

+5. Importing libraries are done by taking the folder in the `include` section and dumping it in `/usr/include`